A day in the life of Enzo Lefort

 Really?

-Yes, I moisturise my body to avoid dry skin, obviously, and I also like Horace’s mattifying face moisturiser as it’s quickly absorbed, and doesn’t leave me with a shiny face - and that’s perfect!
+Yes, I moisturize my body to avoid dry skin, obviously, and I also like Horace’s mattifying face moisturizer as it’s quickly absorbed, and doesn’t leave me with a shiny face - and that’s perfect!

 What’s your haircare routine like?